 Another valuable tip for understanding how to show up on Google is to continue adding to this content over time.
 Just because you wrote a bio once doesn’t mean that it should stay that way forever.
 You have likely gained new experiences and have more accomplishments to add to the mix.
 This is a great opportunity to beef up your bio and include more keyword-rich content in your site.
 If you are continually updating your website with well-optimized information about yourself, then over time you will cultivate a thorough site that Google will love.

 4. Create links to and from your content

-Links are the currency of SEO (search engine optimization).
+Links are the currency of SEO (search engine optimization) which is crucial to building your personal brand online.
 When faced with competing keywords, names, and websites, Google turns to links.
 Google considers every link as a vote for that specific web page, so the more votes a page has, the higher it will rank.
 If you have some competition and want to know how to make your name appear first on Google this is one of the most effective ways to make it happen.